Good examples

 Branch Naming Anti-Patterns

-Branch name patterns to avoid include vague names like fix, update, new-feature where it’s unclear what is being fixed; worker-centric names like johns-branch, my-work that focus on the worker rather than the purpose; date-based names like 2024-01-15, jan-update that don’t indicate content; names with special characters like feature_login!, fix#123 that can cause Git issues; and excessively long names like feature-add-new-user-authentication-system-with-oauth-jwt-mfa-support.
+Avoid vague names like fix, update, and new-feature, where it is unclear what is being changed.
+Also avoid worker-centric names like johns-branch and my-work, date-based names like 2024-01-15 and jan-update, names with special characters like feature_login! and fix#123, and excessively long names like feature-add-new-user-authentication-system-with-oauth-jwt-mfa-support.

 Conclusion

-Git branch naming conventions have evolved steadily since Git Flow emerged in 2010, with prefix-based naming like feature/, bugfix/, hotfix/, and release/ now established as industry standards.
-The key practices are using lowercase letters and hyphens, including issue tracker IDs, and keeping names concise within 5-7 words.
-Adjusting rules to fit team size and project characteristics while maintaining consistency provides benefits in code review efficiency, task traceability, and CI/CD automation.
+Git branch naming conventions have evolved steadily since Git Flow emerged in 2010, with prefix-based names like feature/, bugfix/, hotfix/, and release/ now established as industry standards.
+Key practices include keeping descriptive words lowercase, using hyphens, including issue tracker IDs, and keeping names concise within 5-7 words.
+Adapting these rules to the team size and project context while staying consistent improves code review efficiency, task traceability, and CI/CD automation.